Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 it will start executing the highest-priority runnable Smalltalk process, and so the system will continue to run, and will not be blocked while the long-running callout executes in parallel, running on the thread that made the callout.

-The operations ownVM and disownVM are very simple, lock-free operations, much cheaper than witing on and signalling OS semaphores.
+The operations ownVM and disownVM are very simple, lock-free operations, much cheaper than signalling and waiting on OS semaphores.
 So in this architecture
 - the existing Smalltalk process scheduler remains unchanged except that an FFI callout is now another process suspension point where, like Semaphore>>wait et al, a process is blocked until its external call completes (or calls back).
 - any and all callouts may potentially thread
 - short-running callouts are not penalised since ownVM and disownVM are cheap operations relative to marshalling, callout and return.